-The data, presented this month at the American Academy of Neurology’s 2017 Sports Concussion Conference, reported that 26 participants who read a narrative on non-LCD screens for 30 minutes or until their symptoms worsened, experienced less symptom exacerbation compared with doing the same exercise on an LCD screen.
+The data, presented at the American Academy of Neurology’s 2017 Sports Concussion Conference, reported that 26 participants who read a narrative on non-LCD screens for 30 minutes or until their symptoms worsened, experienced less symptom exacerbation compared with doing the same exercise on an LCD screen.

 “These results are very encouraging as they indicate there may be a technology that allows PCS sufferers with photophobia and screen intolerance to return to work or school faster,” said Dr. Charles Tator, neurosurgeon and director of the Canadian Concussion Centre.
 “We’ve observed that photophobia occurs in up to 43 per cent of individuals with PCS and, in severe cases, can last several years or even permanently.
 In a society more and more reliant on working and learning on screens, PCS sufferers can experience the added suffering of being unable to return to their academic or professional routine which can be frustrating.”

 Photophobia – also known as photosensitivity – is an abnormal sensitivity to light.
 The majority of screens on computers, televisions, phones and other technology are liquid crystal displays (LCD) using a backlight or reflector to produce light in colour.

 For someone suffering from photophobia, the backlight is aggravating as well as the “flicker rate” of an LCD screen which refreshes approximately 60 times per second.
 PCS sufferers are often advised by their health-care team to avoid using LCD screens if the screen exacerbates their symptoms.